 Ksenia Kouzmenko won the 2nd prize at the Tromp Competition in Eindhoven, where she also received the Audience Prize, and the 3rd prize at the Rencontres Musicales de Gaillard, France.
 She also received many prizes for accompaniment at numerous international competitions.

-She played with the National Symphony Orchestra of Belarus, the Zeeuws Orkest, the Brabants Orkest, the Collegium Instrumentale Brugense, the Valerius-ensemble and the Nederlands Blazersensemble.
-In 2000 she was a soloist in the Kurtág-project of the Royal Conservatory, conducted by Reinbert de Leeuw.
-In 2004, on recommendation of György Kurtág himself, she played his “...quasi una fantasia...” with the Orchestra della Svizzerra Italiana, conducted by Olivier Cuendet, in Lugano.
-She recorded concerts for the National Broadcast Corporation of Belarus, Radiotelevisione Svizzerra de lingua italiana, Dutch television and Dutch and Belgian national radio channels.
+She has performed with the National Symphony Orchestra of Belarus, the Brabants Orkest, the Collegium Instrumentale Brugense, and the Nederlands Blazersensemble.
+She was a soloist in the Kurtág-project of the Royal Conservatory conducted by Reinbert de Leeuw, and on recommendation of György Kurtág himself played his “...quasi una fantasia...” with the Orchestra della Svizzerra Italiana conducted by Olivier Cuendet, at the Lugano Festival.
+She recorded concerts for the National Broadcast Corporation of Belarus, Radiotelevisione Svizzerra Italiana, Dutch television, and Dutch and Belgian national radio channels (Radio 4 and Brava).

-Ksenia has been performing in Germany (Beethoven Festival in Bonn), England, Greece, Switzerland, Belgium (Festival van Vlaanderen), Italy, Slovenia (Tartini Festival), Spain (Festival “Semana de Musica Caja Astur”), Russia (Hermitage, St Petersburg), and all over the Netherlands.
+Ksenia Kouzmenko has performed in Germany (Beethoven Festival in Bonn), England, Greece, Switzerland, Belgium (Festival van Vlaanderen), Italy, Slovenia (Tartini Festival), Spain (Festival “Semana de Musica Caja Astur”), Russia (Hermitage, St. Petersburg), and all over the Netherlands.

-Since 1999 she teaches at the Royal Conservatory of The Hague.
+Since 1999 she has been teaching at the Royal Conservatory of The Hague.